 - Make it easy on yourself – if you don’t have the time to drive to a trail, find a local park.
 Add a variety of routes or trails when you can fit them in.

-- Keep a log of your walks to see your progression up to your goals.
-Many apps can do this for you or you can simply use a little notebook.
+- Keep a log of your walks to see your progression up to your goals using an app or simply a little notebook.

 - Add walking to other routine exercises you may do such as strength, yoga, and aerobic training.